 We invite you to celebrate ITU’s birthday on 17 May either at its Headquarters, or remotely, starting 2.30 pm CEST.
 Stay tuned for the programme.
 Meanwhile, already book your seat!

 Mid-way through the Decade of Action on the UN Sustainable Development Goals (SDGs), those countries face daunting challenges.

 The Fifth Conference on the Least Developed Countries(LDC5) in Doha, Qatar, has set out an ambitious new United Nations programme of action to deliver on sustainable development for all by 2030.

 LDCs are the world’s greatest untapped resource, whose needs must be addressed to achieve the SDGs.
 About one third of the 2.7 billion people who remain unconnected to the Internet are in the 46 LDCs.

 Investment in these young, vibrant countries can drive sustainable growth for generations.

 Together, let’s make 2023 a year of progress for digital transformation in the least developed countries.

-World Telecommunication and Information Society Day (WTISD) has been celebrated annually every 17 May since 1969 to mark the founding of ITU and the signing of the first International Telegraph Convention in 1865.
+WTISD has been celebrated annually every 17 May since 1969.
+It marks the signing of the first International Telegraph Convention and founding of ITU in 1865.